 These stereotypes are real, and these antiquated attitudes of "men's work" versus "women's work" continue to hold considerable influence when it comes to business decisions.
-It’s 2017, andwomen are still underrepresented in most industries, men are still seen as primary breadwinners (not caregivers) and female CEOs currently make up only 5% of Fortune 500’s CEOs.
+It’s 2020, and women are still under-represented in most industries, men are still seen as primary breadwinners (not caregivers) and female CEOs currently make up only 5% of Fortune 500’s CEOs.
 From candidate placements, to salaries, incentives and performance evaluations – inequality prejudices are rife and stem from outdated patriarchal systems and how we have learned to see ourselves in relation to others.
-So, where - and how - can change begin?
+So, where, and how, can change begin?

 “Companies need open and explicit discussion of how differences can be used as sources of individual and organizational effectiveness.”